 But what exactly does that mean?

 The only list you own is your email list

-Say you get the majority of your blog readers from social media.
-I for one am a Pinterest addict, and I’d say around 80% of my traffic comes from Pinterest.
+Say you get the majority of your blog reader comes from social media.

 Basically, you can have all the Pinterest/ Instagram/ Twitter followers and Facebook likes in the world.
 But the only way you can reach those people is through that social media site.
 And if it goes, all your hard work gaining those followers and likes does too.